-Loss Item13: Livelihood Improvement Programme Persons Entitled Entitlements Application Guidelines Additional Services Expected Outcomes One member of each Vulnerable household BDT16,500 to be provided as "seed grant" to each trained member for investment Social NGO will assess the needs of the training requirement The EPs will be Identified as per the census and income & livelihood support in cash (BDT 15000) will be provided by BIWTA with assistance from Social NGO.
-Long term ILRP will be implemented following RAP guideline Social NGO will motivate the EPs for appropriate skill training.
-They will provide training to the eligible persons based on the result of need assessment study Income and livelihood support.
+Persons Entitled Entitlements Application Guidelines Additional Services Expected Outcomes One member of each Vulnerable household BDT16,500 to be provided as "seed grant" to each trained member for investment The EPs will be Identified as per the census and income &amp; livelihood support in cash (BDT 15000) will be provided by BIWTA with assistance from Social NGO.
+Social NGO will motivate the EPs for appropriate skill training.
+They will provide training to the eligible persons based on the result Income and livelihood support.